kky-ai/tech-demo/README.md

 ### SC: Semantic Continuity model
 ---
+- Note: The trained SC model needs a specific version of tensorflow (2.6.2 or 2.7.0), which is unfortunately not compatible with Python 3.10 used within Colab.
+You can test this model on your local machine.

 In a semantic point of view, does the answer follow the question well?
 We have a measure.
 It is a distance (the lower the better).

 ```